Can foreigners buy property in the USA? The simple answer is yes, foreigners can indeed purchase real estate in the United States.

 US bank accounts

-Lenders also typically require foreign-national borrowers to have a U.S. bank account where their monthly mortgage payments will come from.
+Lenders also typically require foreign national borrowers to have a U.S. bank account where their monthly mortgage payments will be made.
 In most cases, opening the account can be done online without the need to travel.

 Examining the rules for foreigners buying property in the USA